synthetik-technologies/blastfoam/README.md

 ./Allwmake
 ```

-9. Test your installation by running the tutorial and validation cases
+7. Test your installation by running the tutorial and validation cases

 ## Questions and Availability
 If you find any bugs, please let us know in the issues section of the repository.
-If you want to get in touch: info@synthetik-technologies.com

-blastFoam is also available on the Texas Advanced Computing Center https://www.tacc.utexas.edu (TACC)
+If you want to get in touch: info@synthetik-technologies.com blastFoam is also available on the Texas Advanced Computing Center https://www.tacc.utexas.edu (TACC) as well as several other HPC centers.